What Is an ATS Resume? - The Complete Guide for Your Resumes

 The Single-Column Rule for Job Application

 Multi-column resume layouts are one of the most common parse killers.
-In a two-column format, ATS parsers typically read left-to-right in a single pass meaning your right column content either disappears entirely or gets appended to the wrong section.
-To verify if your resume is machine-readable, paste text into a plain text editor scrambled text indicates ATS issues.
+In a two-column format, ATS parsers typically read left-to-right in a single pass, so your right-column content either disappears entirely or gets appended to the wrong section.
+To verify whether your resume is machine-readable, paste the text into a plain-text editor.
+Scrambled text indicates ATS issues.

 Text Boxes and Tables Used for Layout

 Text boxes are invisible to most ATS parsers.
-Content placed inside them whether it is a summary, a skills section, or contact information will not be extracted. for ex- Maintain consistent date formats in your resume keywords to clarify employment gaps.
-Tables with job description used for layout (rather than data) create similar problems in older.
-Use simple paragraph for all structural elements.
+Content placed inside them, whether it is a summary, a skills section, or contact information, will not be extracted.
+For example, maintain consistent date formats in your resume keywords to clarify employment gaps.
+Tables with job descriptions used for layout (rather than data) create similar problems in older versions.
+Use a simple paragraph for all structural elements.

 Headers, Footers, and Contact Information

-Placing contact information before hiring manager in the document header or footer is one of the most consequential format errors.
-List work experience in reverse-chronological order with consistent date format.
+Placing contact information before the hiring manager in the document header or footer is one of the most consequential format errors.
+List work experience in reverse-chronological order with a consistent date format.

 How to Identify Which ATS a Company Uses